lenniecottrell/100Days-r2/README.md

   - Keep styling the modal so it looks right and displays the right information
   #### Notes/Learnings
   - Getting that modal working was way trickier than I thought it would be!
+  - Don't forget to put the right day in the commit message

 </details>